AmirShalom/AShalom/README.md

 # AShalom
-This is Amir Shalom's repository, contains scripts that i wrote
+This is Amir Shalom's repository, contains scripts that were written during my work